 No. You must take part in all practical elements to show you are competent to deliver life-saving skills.
 All our manakins are cleaned after each use and your trainer can also present you with a mouth shield to perform this.

 What is the minimum age to take part in a First Aid course?

 You are never too young to learn first aid.
-However, in order to retain a fully accredited certificate you must be 16 years old or over.
-We welcome those that are under the age onto our courses to still attend as it is an important life saving skill to have.
-However due to legal requirements we can only offer an attendance certificate.
+However, in order to retain a fully accredited certificate, you must be 16 years old or over.
+We welcome those that are under-age onto our courses to still attend as it is an important life-saving skill to have.
+However, due to legal requirements, we can only offer an attendance certificate.